kajott/GIPS/ShaderFormat.md

     // @gips_version=1 @coord=pixel @filter=off

-## Predefined Functions and Uniform Variables
+## Predefined Functions and Variables

-Other than the user-defined uniform variables, the GIPS boilerplate exposes the following functions and uniform variables:
+Other than the user-defined uniform variables, the GIPS boilerplate exposes the following functions and variables:

 - `uniform vec2 gips_image_size`\
   The image size in pixels.